cjgriscom/GroupExplorer/README.md

 This is a tool that lists out all possible canonical generator pairs (or triples, etc) for a given group.
 There are many options for filtering the results.

+Note: this only works for small-ish groups, and other manual methods are required for larger ones.

+GAP must be on the PATH to use PlanarStudy.

 JBliss is a graph canonization library required for PlanarStudy.
-I've only compiled it for Linux but it should be possible to compile it for other platforms using the source here:
+I've only compiled it for Linux but it should be possible to compile it for other platforms using the source here: http://www.tcs.hut.fi/Software/bliss/jbliss-0.50beta2.zip

-http://www.tcs.hut.fi/Software/bliss/jbliss-0.50beta2.zip

 ### GraphVisualizer.java